 An associate professor of psychology at the University of British and co-author of Happy Money.
 Dr. Dunn has examined the role of adversity in creating the ability to savor, and the impact of helping others on our well-being.
 At age 26 she was featured as one of the "rising stars" across all academia by the Chronicle of Higher Education.

-Kristen is the author of Mindful Parenting and founder of Mindful Life™.
-Her programs are rooted in the science of the brain with influences from the fields of mindfulness and positive psychology.
-She is a regular blogger for The Huffington Post and Psychology Today, a TEDx and keynote speaker, and has trained over 10,000 leaders in her methods worldwide.
+Dr. Race is the author of Mindful Parenting and founder of Mindful Life™, a program designed to improve brain function and brain development in adults and children.
+She has been featured in outlets including the New York Times, NPR, The Washington Post, TODAY, and CNN.
+Dr. Race is a TEDx and keynote speaker and has trained over 10,000 leaders in her methods worldwide.
 She received her Ph.D. in Child, Family and School Psychology from the University of Denver.

 Dr. Davis is the first person to earn a Ph.D. in positive psychology.
 Impressive, isn’t it?
 In his study he was mentored by Mihaly Csikszentmihalyi, the pioneer in "flow experiences" — how to make the most out of the dynamics and activities of everyday life.
 Dr. Davis currently spends his time researching self-actualization flow, and creativity at the Quality of Life Laboratory.